-The Moto in the Community Trust is the charitable arm of Moto Hospitality Limited, focusing on identifying opportunities to assist with community projects, providing financial assistance and people-power where it is most needed.
+The Moto Foundation is the charitable arm of Moto Hospitality Limited, focusing on identifying opportunities to assist with community projects, providing financial assistance and people-power where it is most needed.

-The Trust aims to make a difference to the local communities of which Moto sites are a part.
+The foundation aims to make a difference to the local communities of which Moto sites are a part.
 Since 2000, Moto employees have been fundraising for various national and local charities, and also engaging in the support of local community projects.
-In 2005 Moto launched the Moto in the Community Trust in order to focus fundraising activity even further to make it possible to make an even bigger difference to the communities around Moto sites.
+In 2005 Moto launched the Moto Foundation in order to focus fundraising activity even further to make it possible to make an even bigger difference to the communities around Moto sites.

-The Trust currently has 40 local community partners who are linked to Moto sites around the UK, building strong links with our communities.
+In 2022 the foundation helped 110 local organisations who are linked to Moto sites around the UK, building strong links with our communities.
 Our community partners benefit not only from financial grants but the opportunity to work with our sites to raise the profile of their Organisations.